Quick Start

 Adding targets to scan

 To add targets to be scanned, select Add targets from the top navigation bar.
 Artemis takes input in the form of entries separated with newlines.
 Artemis works with both IPs and domains.
-It also supports IP ranges, both in the form of 127.0.0.1-127.0.0.10 or 127.0.0.0/30.
+It also supports IP ranges, both in the form of 127.0.0.1-127.0.0.10 or 127.0.0.0/30 and host:port syntax - in the latter case, no port scanning will be performed.

 To be later able to filter various types of targets, provide a tag in the Tag field.
 You may also choose what modules will be executed, to increase scanning speed if you need only to check for a subset of vulnerabilities.